 But what if you are staying in a hotel?
 Isn’t it nice if your travel buddy patiently waits until you are ready for breakfast too?
 OK maybe not for hours but waiting for 10 minutes or so is a way of showing respect to the other.
 OK, but what if you are really hungry and the other person looks-like they may need at least another half an hour or so?
 Just joke about your growling stomach, ask your travel buddy on a friendly tone how much more time he or she needs to get ready, and potentially discuss the possibility of going to breakfast already.
 Saves a lot of raised eye brows I can tell ya.

 Same with for example taking pictures during holidays.
 Show some patience towards a travel buddy who wants to take a photo or shoot a short video at a sight.
 Obviously this should not become a whole photo shoot on every single step you take.
-Especially if you are on a group trip, show some patients towards others.
+Especially if you are on a group trip, show some patience towards others.
 Otherwise you better travel solo, so you can do everything as you like, on your own pace.
 Showing some patience to another has a lot to do with showing respect, but that is just my humble opinion.

 Did your mom get hospitalized recently?
 Your sister got a baby?
 Your bunny recently died?
 It is nice if you show some empathy to your travel companion.
 Simply ask how they are doing and ask about recent events in their lives.
 Possibly this person does not want to talk about the less fun things that have happened recently in his/her life, a holiday can help to escape and relax for a while from our daily worries.
 But do not fill in for another or assume; make an attempt and you will notice quickly enough, whether your questions are appreciated or not.
 It does not have to become a police kind of interrogation, but open your heart, be kind and show some interest in one another.
 Who knows, you may end up in a wonderful deep conversation about life.